The Stefan problem and free targets of optimal Brownian martingale transport: Optimal stopping times and potential flows

-For each stopping time $\tau$ we can consider the time flow of distribution $\mu_t$ of $W_{\tau\wedge t}$, $0\le t \le \infty$.
-These distributions then define potential functions by solving the corresponding Poisson equation.
-The potential functions can be used back to study the stopping times, which is especially beneficial because they have regularity properties coming from the elliptic regularity and Ito's formula.
+For each stopping time $\tau$ we can consider the time flow of distribution $\mu_t$ of $W_{\tau\wedge t}$, $0\le t \le \infty$. {\red which then defines} potential functions by solving the corresponding Poisson equation.
+These potential functions can be used back to study the stopping times, which is especially beneficial because they have regularity properties coming from the elliptic regularity and Ito's formula.
 Using potential functions to study stopping times has been considered in the literature starting from \cite{baxter-chacon} for existence of Brownian stopping times (Skorokhod problem), and more recently for analyzing optimal stopping problems (see \cite{cox2013root, gassiat2015root, deangelis2018}, for one space dimension, and \cite{PDE19, gassiat2021} for higher dimensions).

-The main result of this section (Theorem \ref{thm:tau-equal-tau-U}) shows that when $\tau$ is given by the hitting time to a barrier of type (I) or (II), the barrier is a closed set, which is a consequence from the correspondence between the stopping time $\tau$ and its potential flow.
+The main result of this section (Theorem \ref{thm:tau-equal-tau-U}) shows that when $\tau$ is {\red the} optimal stopping time in Theorem~\ref{thm:optimal-Skorokhod-existence}, given {\red as} the hitting time to a barrier of type (I) or (II), the barrier is a closed set; this is a consequence from the correspondence between the optimal stopping time $\tau$ and its potential flow.
 We remark that in the type (I) case, such correspondence (a sharper form than ours) is proved in \cite{gassiat2021} even for much more general class of stochastic processes.
+Their proof does not use optimality while ours that covers both type (I) and (II), uses the optimality assumption in an essential way; in particular, we uses Proposition~\ref{lem:hitting_s}.

 Closednesss of the barrier set is a key fact that will be used in Section~\ref{sec:consistency-Stefan} where we establish the consistency of our probabilistic formulation of the Stefan problem with the PDE formulation.